spiffyjr/spiffy-navigation/README.md

 * route: The route to use for assembling the uri.
 * uri: The direct uri to use (use instead of route).
 * params: Optional params to include during route assembly.
+* query_params: Optional params to include in the query string during assembly.

 #### Rbac specific options